top of page

 • You can only take pictures with your phone or small handheld camera, professional cameras, tripods, etc. are not allowed (and there are certain areas where you’re not allowed to take pictures at all, but a museum attendant will inform you of those places)

-So what WILL you see on the Grand Egyptian Museum mini tour?
+So what WILL you see in the Grand Egyptian Museum?

 Grand Egyptian Museum.
 Ramses II